 - Cedar Siding– A traditional and elegant look, which suits many of the older homes in the Philadelphia area.
 Cedar is the most durable wood siding choice.
 Naturally reddish in color, cedar clapboards or shingles can also be painted or stained.
 Cedar siding requires more maintenance than some other siding choices, but the trade-off in natural beauty is well worth the effort.

-Russell Roofing’s siding experts can provide more information on each of these siding materials and help you make the right choice for your home.
+Russell Roofing and Exteriors, Philadelphia siding contractor, can provide more information on each of these siding materials options and help you make the right choice for your home.